The Gift of Vision

 When dozens of Native Americans gathered along the Maumee River in northwest Ohio in 1817 to sign a treaty brokered by territorial governor Lewis Cass, their signatures – simple “X” marks, as they were – set into motion the richest custom at the University of Michigan.

 By ceding land to the fledgling “University of Michigania,” the Indians were the first benefactors.
-Records do not indicate how willing the native peoples were; their desire to support education, however, began a custom that stretches deeper into the institution’s past than the art of teaching, the sharing of a library, or the granting of diplomas.
+Records do not indicate how willing the native peoples were, and they may have been coerced.
+Their desire to support education, however, began a custom that stretches deeper into the institution’s past than the art of teaching, the sharing of a library, or the granting of diplomas.

 For more than two centuries, philanthropy has shaped the University with gifts of land, artwork, scientific specimens, books and cash.